 This course introduces students to a broad spectrum of issues related to change, including the dynamics of leadership, the failure of change, how to make planned change work and the implications of change for the 21st Century.
-Topics include the importance of leadership, how successful leadership can result in a more effective organization, how to implement new changes to promote a healthy organization, change in action, ecommerce, radical change, and the implications of change for the 21st Century.
+Topics include the importance of leadership, how successful leadership can result in a more effective organization, how to implement new changes to promote a healthy organization, change in action, e-commerce, radical change, and the implications of change for the 21st Century.

-BUS599 SPECIAL TOPICS IN BUSINESS // 3 CREDITS PREREQUISITES: APPROVAL OF THE DEAN This course is open only by arrangement with the Dean of the College of Business, Management, and Economics.
-Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
+BUS599 SPECIAL TOPICS IN BUSINESS // 3 CREDITS

+PREREQUISITES: APPROVAL OF THE PROGRAM DIRECTOR This course is open only by arrangement with the Program Director or Dean of the College of Business, Management, and Economics.
+Courses in this area will address a current or timely topic or those that are foreseen to be onetime offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.